1976 - Present:

 coach, and was replaced by then Partick Thistle assistant,

-venue for the athletics for the 2014 Commonwealth Games, with
+was prepared for the 2014 Commonwealth Games, with Hampden